bratislava/maps/README.md

 ## Structure

-This repository is an yarn workspace.
+This repository is an npm workspace.

 ### Libraries